-While the representation of women in academic medicine is growing, women faculty early in their careers face unique barriers to success, which can lead to imbalance, burnout, and under-represenation.
+While the representation of women in academic medicine is growing, women faculty early in their careers face unique barriers to success, which can lead to imbalance, burnout, and under-representation.
 This ECHO, Resources, Advice, Insight, Support, and Empowerment (RAISE) for Early-Career Faculty, launched in partnership with the Center for Health Policy at the University of North Texas Health Science Center at Fort Worth, will connect early-career women faculty with academic leaders and career development experts to share practical guidance and support for professional growth.